Never Miss a New Post.

 TRAIN OF THOUGHT

-As I write this, it is one year ago today, that I left that awful life behind.
+It is two year ago now since I left that awful life behind.

 I first began writing about my experience with drug addiction and domestic abuse the first few weeks after I left.
 Sifting through old emails and text messages to try and put all my memories in some sort of order.
 It was only after advice from my psychologist, who told me that writing is a therapeutic way to process trauma, that I began to think about writing a memoir.